exabrial/speakeasy/README.md

 ## Not Goals

 * Invent own crypto
-* Support MD5, SHA1, RSA < 2048, Non-NIST Elliptic Curves
+* Support MD5, SHA1, RSA < 2048, Non-NIST Elliptic Curves, but maybe Ed25519s
 * Implement algorithms... for now
 * < JDK 1.8 support (Using a dated JDK and concerned about security, really?)